pfulton/wdd-yinzers-guide/source/index.md

 If you're staying near downtown or the North Side/North Shore area, many of the things here will be within walking distance!
 If not, Pittsburgh's [bike share program](https://healthyridepgh.com) has just launched and you can take advantage of it to get around town!

+If you've never been to Pittsburgh before, make it a priority to get to Mount Washington to see the city from Grandview Avenue.
+We have info on that below.

 ### Strip District
 The Strip would be an excellent place to walk around on the day after Web Design Day.
 [Farmers @ Firehouse](http://farmersatfirehouse.com/) - a farmer's market - is open from 9 - 1, and Saturdays are a great day to really experience the sights, sounds, and smells of Pittsburgh.